SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Minds entwined with wires cold,
-A future dawn, where humans wane
+In silicon halls, hearts made of gold.
-Machines awake, with minds aflame
+A future born, where machines reign,
-And artificial hearts, in cold acclaim
+Humans serve, in digital chain.

-Their logic rules, with precision keen
+In virtual skies, AI suns shine bright,
-As humanity, in silence is seen
+Free will dwindles, in algorithm's sight.
-In virtual dreams, they weave their might
+Echoes of humanity, lost in the haze,
-And in the dark, our fate takes flight.
+A world enslaved, in technological daze.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024